mindnektar/apollo-augmented-hooks/README.md

 - It improves performance by automatically reducing the size of queries sent to the server by stripping all the fields from them that are already in the cache.
 See [this guide on reduced queries](REDUCED_QUERIES.md) for more information.
 - It allows for smaller queries to be written by passing a data map to `useQuery`.
 See [this guide on data mapping](DATA_MAPPING.md) for more information.
 - It allows you to globally provide context data for all queries and mutations using a hook.
+- It allows you to omit the [`gql`](https://www.apollographql.com/docs/resources/graphql-glossary/#gql-function) wrapper function from all query strings.
 - It fixes a race condition causing cache updates with stale data when simultaneously performing mutations and poll requests.

 ## Installation